kane-26/cv/README.md

 # cv
-simple portfolio example using only html
+simple portfolio example using only html and css